1itvinka/anastasiya.dev/content/blog/books-2020/index.md

 ![Book Cover](https://m.media-amazon.com/images/I/51z+Grj8LsL._SL500_.jpg)

-Didn’t find anything new, but that's probably only because I've already read so many books on parenting.
-It's a great book and easy to read though!
+I didn't find anything new here, but that's probably only because I've already read so many books on parenting.
+It's a great book and easy to read, though!

 </section>

 ### Books for parents in Russian:

-It's a shame I haven't found the following books in english translation.
-If you're a parent and you know Russian, all of the following books are highly recomended.
+It's a shame I haven't found the following books in English translation.
+If you're a parent and you know Russian, all of the following books are highly recommended.
 And the first 2 are absolutely must-read!

 <section class="book">